February 12, 2026 • 11 min read

 Not always.
 Deleted photos go to Recently Deleted for a period of time.
 Clearing Recently Deleted (when you are sure) frees space immediately.

-Why are my iPhone photos taking up storage after deleting them?
+Why is my iPhone storage full after deleting photos?

 The most common cause is that deleted items are still in Recently Deleted.
 Other common causes are a delayed storage recalculation and large videos or Live Photos still dominating the Photos category.
 Check iPhone Storage again after a short wait, then remove the largest media types first.

-Why does iPhone storage not change after deleting photos right away?
+Why is my iPhone storage not changing after deleting photos?

 iPhone storage can lag for a few minutes after large deletions, and deleted items may still be in Recently Deleted.
 Clear Recently Deleted first, then re-open Settings → General → iPhone Storage after a short wait.
 If totals still look stale, restart once and check again.